danielgormly/toml-config/readme.md

 # toml-config

-A simple package for loading & validating configuration from toml files and validate against a schema.
+A simple, typed package for loading & validating configuration from toml files and validate against a schema.
 Useful for 12-factor deployments.
 Only dependency is toml-parser.
-Toml properties not present in schema are dismissed.
+Toml properties not present in schema are discarded.

 ESM & CJS versions compiled.